 Remember the days when every television commercial invited you to Like a Facebook Page for a special offer?
 Well nowadays, how often do we consciously Follow a social media profile, if we are not asked to do so?

 There are many schools that forget to ask this question or even list all of their social media profiles on their website (YouTube is often forgotten).
 Now is the time to start making it a habit to invite people to Follow your school on social media.

 Handy tip!
-Add a page to the school website that is only used to showcase your social media profiles that are mobile, laptop, and desktop friendly.
-It needs to have big icons, plenty of white space and words that link to the school’s LinkedIn School Page, Facebook Page, Twitter Profile, Instagram Page, YouTube Channel, Google Review Link, etc.
+Add a page to your school website that's specifically used to showcase your social media profiles that are mobile, laptop and desktop friendly.
+It needs to have big icons, plenty of white space and words that link to the school’s LinkedIn School Page, Facebook Page, Twitter Profile, Instagram Page, YouTube Channel, Google Review Link etc.

-How often is your LinkedIn School Page updated (the actual page information)?
+How often is your LinkedIn School Page updated (I'm talking about the actual page information)?
 New sections have recently been added (like the Workplace Tab), and these need to be completed.
-The school website link needs to have https at the beginning.
+Don't forget that your school website link also needs to have https at the beginning.

-Likewise, remember that existing and prospective parents will be looking for details of the Principal, School Board, Teachers, and others online and will make assessments of the digital competency (not literacy) of these individuals.
+Likewise, remember that existing and prospective parents and caregivers will be looking for details of the Principal, School Board, Teachers and others online and will make assessments of the digital competency (not literacy) of these individuals.

 Do these profiles showcase the school in a good light?
 Do they include feature videos?
 Do staff have a school banner image next to their profile picture?